cdozdil/OptiScaler/README.md

 * **FSR3 3.1** with background DirectX12 processing [*]
 * **DLSS** native DirectX11 implementation

 [*] This implementations uses a background DirectX12 device to be able to use Dirext12 only upscalers.
 There is %10-15 performance penalty for this method but allows much more upscaler options.
-Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems which some of them avoided by OptiScaler.
+Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems which some of them avoided by OptiScaler. **These implementations does not support Linux** and will result black screen.

 #### For Vulkan
 * **FSR2 2.1.2** (Default upscaler)